Visiting David at Accademia Gallery Florence

 Visiting Florence’s Accademia Tips and Basics

 - The Accademia is notorious for having very long lines especially during holidays and the summer.
-Tickets can be bought in advance at this site (cost an extra 4 euro) or book a private tour to bypass the lines.We got lucky since we were here during low season but we also came very early.
+Tickets can be bought in advance at this site (may cost extra) or book a private tour to bypass the lines.We got lucky since we were here during low season but we also came very early.

 - Free admission to children under 18 years old.